Here’s a step-by-step guide on how to build your own online shop with Shopify.

 2. Start Setting Up Your Online Shop

 After you’ve signed up you’ll be directed straight to your store admin screen.
-Now you are ready to start customising your store’s look, uploading products and setting up payments and shipping.
+Now you are ready to start customizing your store, uploading products and setting up payments and shipping.

 All themes come with a comprehensive list of modifications you can make without having to touch a line of code.
-The premium themes come with more modifications, but that’s not to say you can’t achieve a great looking site with a free one.
+The premium themes come with more modifications, but you can also achieve a great looking site with a free one.
 These changes are outlined in the next section.

 To find a theme that suits your needs we recommend the following: